 Once you understand how Git works, you can choose to use a desktop app (or Git integration in some code editors) if you want to avoid using the command line.

-This course is offered at our design school, Noble Desktop, in SoHo.
+This course is offered at our design school, Noble Desktop.
 View upcoming dates and register for this course directly on Noble Desktop’s website.Register at nobledesktop.com

 What You'll Learn